Silicon Valley’s Very Online Ideologues are in Model Collapse

 Model collapse happens because structural features of the training process, intentional or unintentional, mean that AI-generated content is included, at an increasing frequency, in the training data.
 The AI “learns” from sources that don’t correct its mistakes and misconceptions.
 Structural features of a similar sort are playing out in the far-right corners of Silicon Valley.

-First, there’s what I’ve referred to in the past as the “Quillette Effect.”
+First, there’s what I call the “Quillette Effect.”
 Because we believe our own ideas are correct (or else we wouldn’t believe them), we tend to think that people who share our ideas are correct, as well.
 Thus, when someone who shares our ideas tells us about new ideas we’re not familiar with, we tend to think their presentation of those ideas is probably accurate.
 Quillette is a website that has often published articles explaining ideas on the left to its predominantly right-wing audience.
 If you’re part of that community, and share the generally right-wing perspective of Quillette authors, but don’t know much about the left-originating ideas they discuss (critical race theory, postmodernism, etc.), you’ll likely find their explainers persuasive, not just in terms of being a reasonably accurate presentation of those ideas, but also in their conclusion that those ideas lack merit.
 But if you do know something about those ideas, you’ll find that Quillette presents them poorly and inaccurately.
 In other words, the “Quillette Effect” is an example of an ideological community tricking itself into believing it has learned about ideas outside of its tribe, when in fact it’s just flattering and reinforcing ideas internal to its tribe.
 And Quillette is far from alone in this.
 Bari Weiss’s Free Press, quite popular in online right-wing circles, plays the same game.

 Second, there’s the structural issue of wealth dependency.
 When you’re as rich as Musk, Andreessen, or Thiel, a great many of the people you interact with are either of your immediate social class, or are dependent upon you financially.
 Your immediate social class, especially the people you interact with socially, are likely to share your ideological priors, and so not challenge you at anything like a deep level.
 And people who are financially dependent on you are likely to reflect your ideas back to you, rather than challenging them, because they don’t want to lose your support—or they are hoping to gain it.
 Thus your ongoing training inputs will reflect your own ideological outputs.
 (The recent story of the Trump campaign buying pro-Trump ads on cable stations near Mar-a-Lago so Trump will see positive messages about himself—even though this is wasted money from a campaign strategy standpoint—is an example of this dynamic.)